-This quick guide provides a brief summary of the business review requirements under section 417 of the Companies Act 2006 and the proposed replacement of the business review with a standalone strategic report.
+This quick guide provides a brief summary of the business review requirements under section 417 of the Companies Act 2006 for financial years ending before 30 September 2013.

 This is one of a series of quick guides, see Quick guides.